openstax/corgi/README.md

 ## Architecture

-The workflow-service contains of two parts:
+The output-producer-service contains of two parts:

 1. Backend
 2. Frontend

-The backend is written using Python and the FastAPI ASGI Framework
+The backend is written using Python and the FastAPI ASGI Framework.

+The frontend is written using nuxt.js.

 ## Backend local development